- About us»

 The Concordat rightly allows for flexibility in how its commitments are implemented – it does not set out a restrictive ‘one size fits all’ approach.
 However, it can be challenging to put high-level statements on research standards into practice and many institutions and researchers have asked UKRIO for advice.

-This new guidance poses self-assessment questions for institutions, each mapped onto one or more commitments of the Concordat.
+Our Self-Assessment Tool poses self-assessment questions for institutions, each mapped onto one or more commitments of the Concordat.
 For each question, this document also introduces practical ways in which they might be met under the heading ‘possible evidence’.
 An annex discusses what might be included in an annual institutional statement on research integrity, a key recommendation of the Concordat.

 Guidance is given on every aspect of the Concordat but particular attention has been paid to areas where UKRIO has most often been approached for guidance, in the hope of passing on lessons learned to the research community.
 Use of the self-assessment questions will not only help with the implementation of the Concordat, but also enhance an institution’s overall approach to research integrity and help ensure that important issues have not been overlooked.